History of Nikon Metrology

 In the 1970s the CF Optical system was established and Nikon unveiled the Optiphot and Labophot microscopes.
 In the 1980's Nikon launched more than 80 new products and the first test tube babies were conceived in the UK (1978) and the USA (1980) with the assistance of a Nikon inverted Diaphot microscope.
 The 1990's brought yet more innovation with the introduction of the Eclipse range of infinity optics.
 The new Millennium saw the birth of digital imaging solutions for microscopy and Nikon once again led the market in providing superior and practical cameras to do this.
 The introduction of the DS camera series and the Coolscope heralded a further advances in the transfer of images across the globe.
 The future as always is unclear but what is obvious is the pace at which changes happen.

 With the acquisition of Metris in 2009, Nikon enlarged its portfolio with optical 3D measuring instruments.
 The new division "Nikon Metrology" today offers the broadest range of metrology solutions for applications ranging from miniature electronics to the largest aircrafts.
 Nikon Metrology’s innovative measuring and precision instruments contribute to a high performance design-through-manufacturing process that allows manufacturers to deliver premium quality products in a shorter time.

-Following products lines are now available in the portfolio:
+Following product lines are now available in the portfolio:

-Nikon Metrology provides best-in-class precision equipment and metrology solutions for use on articulated arms CMMs.
+Nikon Metrology provides best-in-class precision equipment and metrology solutions for use on articulated arm CMMs.